mdn/advanced-js-fundamentals-ck/tutorials/object-oriented-javascript/03-canvas-and-object-oriented-javascript.md

 });
 ```

 Refresh the web page while your Dev Tool's console is open.
+See a few numbers?
 The last action of the function above is to make another call to `requestAnimationFrame` and pass itself to rise from the ashes and be called again when the browser is ready to render the next frame.

 Logging a counter is a whole lot of fun, but let's use `requestAnimationFrame` to—you know—animate something.
-No edit `canvas-blocks/script.js` to look like the following:
+Now edit `canvas-blocks/script.js` to look like the following:

 ```js
 var canvas = document.getElementById('game');